idealparable/BibleQ/DidLazarusWriteJohn.md

 So it's very clear that John used the cases of avoidance as self-reference without the name, much like Christ did in his account of creation.

-In John's case, the phrase he picked as the self-reference appears to be based on the significant statement Jesus said during the first incident where in the account of it the author of the gospel of John uses the "disciple Jesus loved" phrase (DiLoved).
+In John's case, the phrase he picked as the self-reference appears to be based on the significant statement Jesus said during the first incident where in the account of it the author of the gospel of John uses the "disciple Jesus loved" phrase (DiscipleLoved).

 Remember, in the <i>He</i>Loved section about Lazarus, there's nothing anonymous about it.

-I see in this, as said near the start of this article, thus, John expressing his newfound style of phrasing, in paraphrasing the messengers, not a hint that DiLoved is Lazarus.
+I see in this, as said near the start of this article, thus, John expressing his newfound style of phrasing, in paraphrasing the messengers, not a hint that DiscipleLoved is Lazarus.

 So, John is seeing, due to authorial avoidance and Christ's signed authorship of Genesis 1-2:4, that the <b>Son</b> is the Light that shone out through the Spirit over the waters.